-highlighted in yellow at the bottom of Figure 2), which means that at most 2 neighbors can cover the perimeter in addition to node 0.
+is given at the bottom of Figure 2), which means that at most 2 neighbors can cover the perimeter in addition to node 0.
 Table 1 summarizes for each coverage interval the maximum level of coverage and the sensor nodes covering the perimeter.
 The example discussed above is thus given by the sixth line of the table.